wp-plugins/loginradius-for-wordpress/readme.txt

 <strong>Please share your comments and feedback at feedback@loginradius.com</strong>

 == Changelog ==
+= 4.5 =
+* Added JS framework
+  [Important: If you are upgrading to Version 4.5, the icons in your login interface will default to the new login theme.
+Please log into your www.loginradius.com account if you wish to change it.]

 = 4.0.1 =
 * Added performance improvement during login interface load